What Water Damage Does Homeowners Insurance Not Cover?

 What to Do After a Homeowners Insurance Claim Denial

 If an insurance investigation leads to the denial of your water damage claim, ask the reason for the rejection.
 You may be able to submit more evidence and request a reevaluation.
 If the denial stems from lack of coverage or a policy exclusion, contact a Tampa property insurance claims lawyer for a review of your policy.
 A lawyer may be able to force a homeowners insurance provider to treat your claim more fairly.
 A lawyer may also be able to negotiate a better settlement on your behalf if your insurance company undervalues your property damages.
-A homeowners insurance lawyer can answer your questions, protect your rights and take steps to help you secure a fair settlement for water damage in Tampa.
+A water damage claims lawyer can answer your questions, protect your rights and take steps to help you secure a fair settlement for water damage in Tampa.